 Whether you’re managing a chronic illness or simply looking to give your health an extra boost with a Myers’ Cocktail, IVX Health offers the best of all worlds in outpatient IV therapy.
 With the warmth of a spa-like setting and the comforts of home without having to entertain medical professionals, you can receive your IV treatment while catching up on your favorite TV shows on our HDTVs, digging into the latest hit novel on our eReaders, or by simply hanging out with friends or family in your own private room.
 We’ll even provide refreshments.

 We also understand the demands of a busy schedule, so we offer appointments during days, evenings and on weekends at two convenient locations on either side of the state line in both Lee’s Summit and Overland Park.
-If you’re ready to experience the difference IVX Health can make in your life, give us a call at either one of our locations.
+If you’re ready to experience the difference IVX Health can make in your life, contact us today to make an appointment for your first infusion.